2019 Black Friday Freshness Report: Retailers Recycle About 2 in 10 Deals from 2018

 - All things considered, are Black Friday discounts worth the hassle?

-In order to identify the retailers with the most and least recycled deals, WalletHub’s analysts compared the 2015 and 2016 printed ads from 17 of the top U.S. retailers in terms of the proportion of deals they recycled this year and the difference in prices for those offers from Black Friday 2015.
+In order to identify the retailers with the most and least recycled deals, WalletHub compared the 2018 and 2019 printed ads from 22 of the top U.S. retailers in terms of the proportion of deals they recycled this year and the difference in prices for those offers from Black Friday 2018.
 Our sample excludes deals that did not have calculable percentage markdowns and those for which Amazon.com did not provide all requested details.

 We then calculated the total percentage of deals recycled from the previous year for all retailers as well as the percentage of recycled deals by each retailer and highlighted the average price difference, if any, for the recycled items.

-Sources: Data used to conduct this study were collected from BlackFriday.com.
+Sources: Data used to conduct this study were collected from BFAds.net.

 Was this article helpful?